chrisohaver/conditional/README.md

 ### CoreDNS Views Example

-The example below implements CIDR based split DNS routing.
+The abstract example below implements CIDR based split DNS routing.
 It will return a different answer for `test.` depending on client's IP address.
 It returns ...
 * `test.
 3600 IN A 1.1.1.1`, for queries with a source address in 127.0.0.0/24
 * `test.
 3600 IN A 2.2.2.2`, for queries with a source address in 192.168.0.0/16